lynnlangit/aws-for-bioinformatics/5_Serverless_&_ML-LYNN/2_Machine_Learning/3_Use_ML_VM_instance_to_create_your_own_ML_model.md

 ### What is this
  - Ability to quickly spin up a Virtual Machine on AWS with machine learning libraries pre-installed
- - As above, with drivers for GPUs and/or TPUs pre-installed
+ - As above, with drivers for GPUs are pre-installed

 ### Key considerations
  - What type of machine learning is included in your analysis?